 Hawks Hunt German Shepherds represent the breeding program of Suzanne Clothier, internationally respected trainer and author.
-A small breeding program with usually just one litter per year, our dogs reflect the hard work, attention & expertise of more than 25 years we bring to breeding in order to offer the best all-round dog we know how to produce.
+A small breeding program with usually just one litter per year, our dogs reflect the hard work, attention & expertise we bring to breeding in order to offer the best all-round dog we know how to produce.
 We strive for unflappable dogs with excellent judgment & stable temperament.

 Puppies are socialized from the moment they are born.
 EPP provides age appropriate stimulation and challenges to develop their minds and their bodies.
 Raised in our home, on our farm, puppies receive intense amounts of human contact, and grow up in an enriched environment to maximize their neuro-muscular development.
 The result is a coordinated, connected, competent and confident puppy.

-- Early Training Puppies are crate trained, leash broken and started with training before they leave our home.
+Early Training Puppies are crate trained, well started on loose leash walking (connection comes first!) and started with training before they leave our home.
 Their athletic ability is carefully & deliberately developed through indoor & outdoor challenges from an early age.

 We are extremely picky about where our pups go, but are proud to say that they are scattered coast to coast in the US and Canada, with a few in Europe.
 Raised in our home with all our other dogs & animals, these dogs are bred to be companions & house dogs, not a kennel or outside dog.
 Prospective buyers are carefully screened, and references are checked thoroughly.
 Puppies are selected for each owner based on our in-depth knowledge of each puppy.
 We will NOT sell you a puppy who does not or cannot meet your requirements.